drschwabe/stackfire/README.md

 # Stack

-Stack is a route driven state management library that leverages a familiar callback and middleware pattern used in Express.
+Stack is a route driven state management library that leverages the familiar callback and middleware pattern used in Express.

 ## Install